mui/material-ui/docs/data/joy/main-features/color-inversion/color-inversion.md

 ## Usage

-To enable color inverstion, use the `invertedColors` prop on one of the two components that support it, either on the [`Sheet`](/joy-ui/react-sheet/) or the [`Card`](/joy-ui/react-card/).
+To enable color inversion, use the `invertedColors` prop on one of the two components that support it, either on the [Sheet](/joy-ui/react-sheet/) or the [Card](/joy-ui/react-card/).
-Make sure they are using either the `solid` or `soft` variants, as it will only work then.

-To enable the feature set `invertedColors` to true on the surface components:
+Note that this prop only works when these components have the `solid` or `soft` global variants applied.

 ```js
 <Card variant="solid" invertedColors>…</Card>